FG-s-Modlists/FGs-Modlists-Site/content/livingskyrim/readme.md

 ## One Last Thing

 If you read through the entire readme, congratulations!
 You get a cookie.
 If you need any further help, feel free to reach out on the Wabbajack or Living Skyrim Discord Servers. **Do not direct message ForgottenGlory, any of the Living Skyrim dev team, or any Wabbajack staff members for support.
-I (ForgottenGlory) speak for myself, but I do reserve the right to ignore any requests for support direct messaged to me and block you.**
+I (ForgottenGlory) speak for myself, but I do reserve the right to ignore any requests for support direct messaged to me and block you..**